 Since many liveaboards have to make the crossing twice each year, anyway, their operators have slowly started to invite guests along for the ride.
 And, if even a fraction of the diving tales told about this trip are true, the lucky guests taking part in the crossing are experiencing some of Indonesia’s most dynamic diving, often without another boat in sight.

-The crossing itself can last anywhere between ten and 12-days, cruising from Maumere to Ambon - or vice versa.
+The crossing itself can last anywhere between ten and 12-days, cruising from Maumere to Ambon – or vice versa.
 And, these incredible expedition-style trips don’t just include scuba diving.
-Most operators also include shore excursions focused on the region’s fascinating Spice Islands history and rare wildlife like the bird of paradise.
+Most operators also include shore excursions focused on the fascinating history of the region's Spice Islands and rare wildlife like the birds of paradise.
 While your liveaboard is at anchor, you’ll also enjoy chances to snorkel on pristine reefs in remote backwaters that only a handful of humans visit each year.

 There are a surprising number of variations to this Banda Sea itinerary, some of which add up to an additional week at sea, and can include diving in Raja Ampat, Triton Bay, or the Forgotten Islands and Saumlaki.

 Banda Sea's diving highlights